gauri-ramesh/software-engineering-portfolio/Final.md

 This code chunk demonstrates good use of IDesign Architecture and dependency injection.
 As seen in the constructor of the TotalProfitReportEngine, because this is an engine, it is only communicating with the Accessors (the layer below it).
 Additionally, this code follows the dependency inversion principle by using constructor injection for all of the Accessors it is using.
 One large roadblock I ran into while writing all of the report engines was standardizing the way different languages represent dates.
 C# and JavaScript each use different ways of representing dates as strings.
 I fixed this by creating a C#-formatted date string on the JavaScript side, and allowing the report engines to parse it into DateTime objects.
 Because that is a piece of business logic, I put this code in the Engine layer.
 This sample demonstrates high cohesion because all methods relating to the `TotalProfitReportEngine` are encapsulated in one class, allowing for maximum code reuse.
 Efficiency and clean code was taken into account while writing this method - I took care to only create report column objects for those invoices that fall in the desired date range.
 This class implements the `ITotalProfitReportEngine` interface, which implements the `IReportEngine` interface.
 The `IReportEngine` interface contains methods for all of the bare-bones necessities of a revenue report - `CreateReportItemsFromDatabase`, the method that takes persisted data and constructs rows based on user preferences.
 There is the `ReportTotal`, which calculates any kind of aggregate amount the user wants, and finally, `CreateReport`, which creates the CSV to send up to the web layer.
 Finally, this Engine utilizes LINQ to help make the C# code clean and readable.
 ## Code Sample #4 : Standardizing Front-End Input Validation Error Messages

+To find this file in the codebase, navigate to this [link](https://goo.gl/ZC6Vuc)

 ```javascript
 const assignErrorClass = (viewModelAttribute, inputField, validator = true, message =
 "The following field is required") => {